BretFisher/docker-vackup/README.md

 # Docker Vackup

-Easily backup and restore docker volumes using either tarballs or container images
+Easily backup and restore Docker volumes using either tarballs or container images.
+It's designed for running from any host/container where you have the docker CLI.

+Note that for open files like databases, it's usually better to use their prefered backup tool to create a backup file, but if you stored that file on a Docker volume, this could still be a way you get the Docker volume into a image or tarball for moving to remote storage for safe keeping.

-export/import copies files between a host tarball and a volume.
+`export`/`import` commands copy files between a local tarball and a volume.
 For making volume backups and restores.

-save/load copies files between an image and a volume.
+`save`/`load` commands copy files between an image and a volume.
 For when you want to use image registries as a way to push/pull volume data.

 Usage: